CallidusK/CallidusK/README.md

 ### About Me

-I'm an engineering student at **Thapar Institute of Engineering & Technology (ECED)**, focused on backend engineering, AI-powered applications, and 3D computer vision.
+I'm an engineering student at **Thapar Institute of Engineering & Technology**, focused on backend engineering, AI-powered applications, and 3D computer vision.
 My background started in C, and I'm now building toward a Python-first stack for backend and AI systems :)

 - Currently building a Foveated Semantic 2.5D LiDAR Mapping pipeline for Smart India Hackathon
 - Currently deepening Python, FastAPI, DSA in C++, and Operating Systems